circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 firebase login:ci
 ```

-Add the generated token to the CircleCI project's environment variables as `$FIREBASE_DEPLOY_TOKEN`.
+Add the generated token to the CircleCI project's environment variables as `$FIREBASE_DEPLOY_TOKEN`. {% include snippets/env-var-or-context.md %}

 The following example shows how you can add a deploy to Firebase job to your project's `config.yml` file.
 This snippet assumes you already have a job to build your application, called `build-job`, and introduces a deployment workflow that only runs the deployment job once the build job has completed **and** you're on the master branch.